-I completed my reflection, but my Practice Assessor wants more information, can they ask for this?
+I completed my reflection, but my practice assessor wants more information.
+Can they ask for this?

 In short, yes.
-Your reflection needs to illustrate your understanding of the proficiencies your Practice Assessor uses to complete the assessment.
+Your reflection needs to illustrate your understanding of the proficiencies your practice assessor will use to complete the assessment.
 It should illustrate your key learning.
 An example is provided in the guide.

-I have filled in the reflection but my Practice Assessor is insisting that they need to observe a planned episode.
+I have filled in the reflection, but my practice assessor is insisting that they need to observe a planned episode.
 Why do I have to repeat it?

-Unlike your proficiencies, which you can complete as the placement progresses, your episode of care is a planned assessment that your Practice Assessor needs to be able to directly observe.
-They are assessing your level of proficiency and the episode of care enables them to do this by direct observation, discussion and review of your reflective account.
+Unlike your proficiencies, which you can complete as the year progresses, your episode of care is a planned assessment that your practice assessor needs to directly observe.
+The episode of care enables them to assess your level of proficiency by direct observation, discussion, and review of your reflective account.